xb-bx/kava/README.md

 ### Debugging with gdb

-1. Build the project
+- Build the project.
+Optionally you can build project with BREAKPOINT variable.
+The jit will insert int3 instruction at the start of the specified method.
+    ```sh
+    BREAKPOINT='CLASS:METHOD:DESCRIPTOR' make all
+    ```

-2. Start gdb
+- Start gdb.
-3. run `jit-reader-load <path/to/kava>/gdbplugin.so`.

-Now when you will step into jitted function you will see java bytecode
+- When you will step into jitted function you will be able to see java bytecode.
+And also you can use command 'kava-locals' to print local variables.
+#### For whatever reason debugging with src/gdbplugin doesnt work in latest gdb.
+Should work fine in gdb 11